- June 9, 2017

 Finally, it is essential for a company to protect its data.
 Files stored on an individual’s computer are most vulnerable as they are not backed up.
 Enterprise File Syncing and Sharing (EFSS) allow your team to access their files from anywhere- desktop in the office, laptop on the road, and any mobile device – while ensuring that they are stored safely in the cloud.
 ShareFile by Citrix is currently the leader in the space.

 Even if an attack had fooled your team member into clicking on it and if the PCs they were using were insecure, files properly stored and backed up would have been readily accessible and restored, eliminating the need to pay a ransom to the cyber-attack perpetrators.
+Consider using services provided by Digital Defense to keep your company and sensitive information protected from cyber criminals and attacks.

 These measures are not complicated or costly, and the effort and expense to implement them pale in comparison to the potentials damage to your organization.
 Cyber-attacks like WannaCry illustrate that, more than ever, every organization, regardless of size, needs to take basic cybersecurity measures to protect itself.